Do Go On - 319 - Vincent Gigante, The Oddfather

 Yeah.

-Well, the New York Times refers to it as blub boxing.
+Well, the New York Times refers to it as blub boxing,

-between four and six round
+and blub boxes in those days fought for between four and six round contests in

-getting a percentage of the tickets they sold themselves.
+neighborhood arenas, usually getting a percentage of the tickets they sold themselves.

-his fights was fought at Madison
+But at least one of his fights was fought at Madison Square Garden.

-States presidents, maybe an early one.
+Named after James Madison, one of the United States presidents, maybe an early one.

 Very, in the first five.